Skip to content

 But, according to Origen, it is precisely because the woman acknowledges this hierarchy and accepts her place in humility at the bottom that she receives her reward.
 He writes:

-St. John points out that Jesus doesn’t merely say, “great is your faith, your daughter is healed”, but he tells her, “Let it be to you as you desire” (Matt 15:28; emphasis mine).
+St. John points out that Jesus doesn’t merely say, “great is your faith, your daughter is healed.”
+Instead, he tells her, “Let it be to you as you desire” (Matt 15:28; emphasis mine).
 In other words, he doesn’t simply grant her request; he finds that she is so full of the right spirit of humility that he grants her whatever she desires.

-The temptation to interpret this passage as an insistence on your rights is, therefore, the opposite of how the early Christians interpreted it.
+To interpret this passage as encouragement to insist on your rights is, therefore, the opposite of how the early Christians understood it.
 It makes Jesus sound picky and harsh, and the woman sound proud or entitled, when the reality is that her virtue is humility.
-Jesus, knowing this, puts her in a situation where she can display that humility – perhaps to teach his disciples yet another lesson about what it really means to be great.
+Jesus puts her in a situation where she can display that humilityperhaps to teach his disciples yet another lesson about what it really means to be great.

 Image credit